alist-org/docs/docs/guide/drivers/uc.md

 ### **Add method**

-1. Select the `QuarkTV` driver, fill in the mounting path, and then save
+1. Select the `UC TV` driver, fill in the mounting path, and then save

 2. Return to the all driver page and use the mobile APP to scan the QR code (If the QR code is not displayed, click on `Table Layout` in the upper right corner of the driver to switch from list mode to table mode)

 3. After scanning the QR code to confirm, disable the driver, then enable the `driver` to use it.
-   - `Refresh token`、`Device id `、`Query token`, It will be filled in automatically, no manual filling is required
+   - `Refresh token`、`Device id`、`Query token`,It will be filled in automatically, no manual filling is required
      - Please do not edit manually and modify it

 ![](/img/drivers/tv_qrcode.png)